Well, the nags are having a tough time making up their mind.

 Let him clarify.

-I'm using his own words.
+Well, I'm using his own words.

 She's making a point.

-If they're going to talk, if you want to bring up the fact that I made a joke about dabbling in witchcraft on a comedy show way back then, well, it certainly is right to focus on this bearded Marxist saying that a communist professor is what inspired him to become a Democrat, which I thought was pretty clever.
+Well, it certainly is right to focus on this bearded Marxist saying that a communist professor is what inspired him to become a Democrat, which I thought was pretty clever.

-Chris Coons clarified.
+Chris Koons clarified.

-There was a group of folks who I had shared a room with, my roommate's junior year, who were in the Young Republican Club and who thought when I returned from Kenya and registered as a Democrat, that doing so was proof that I'd gone all the way over to the far left end.
+There was a group of folks who I had shared a room with, my roommates junior year, who were in the Young Republican Club and who thought when I returned from Kenya and registered as a Democrat that doing so was proof that I'd gone all the way over to the far left end.

 And so they jokingly called me a bearded Marxist.

-Despite that, my opponent and lots of folks in the right wing media have endlessly spun this.
+Despite that, my opponent and lots of folks in the right-wing media have endlessly spun this.

-I am not now, nor have I ever been.
+I am not now, nor have I ever been, anything but a clean-shaven capitalist.

 It's probably the first time he said that.

-So now he comes out, so he says, like Joe Manchin in West Virginia.
+So now he comes out, he says, like Joe Manchin in West Virginia, hey, I'm a Reagan Republican.

 And just because he wants to sit there and call himself a capitalist doesn't make it so.